 To get here, you will need to do a short 10-minute trek (so make sure you bring a backpack, not a suitcase) which takes you away from the nearest road connection, guaranteeing a peaceful stay at the property.
 The trek moreover passes through a beautiful suspension bridge located over the stream of Sungai Meranti.
-A natural pool for some evening-tubing can moreover be spotted in the stream.
+A natural pool for some evening tubing can moreover be spotted in the stream.

-An interesting thing to note is, the entire property has been built on a former tin mining site, keeping the environmental sustainability in mind.
+An interesting thing to note is, the entire property has been built on a former tin mining site, keeping environmental sustainability in mind.
 The resort facilities were constructed with a minimal clearing of the surrounding rainforest.
-Accommodations are powered with solar energy and supplied with water from the nearby stream of Sungai Meranti.
+Accommodations are powered by solar energy and supplied with water from the nearby stream of Sungai Meranti.

 Avani Gold Coast Resort

-If you’re more into beaches and luxury, with a bit of fine-dining, while literally floating over the sea of Malacca as you sleep inside your bedroom, the AVANI Sepang Goldcoast Resort is the place to be.
+If you’re more into beaches and luxury, with a bit of fine dining, while literally floating over the sea of Malacca as you sleep inside your bedroom, the AVANI Sepang Goldcoast Resort is the place to be.
 About 90 km south of downtown Kuala Lumpur (a 45-minute drive) towards the coast, AVANI offers its guests a relaxing water escape.

 It features over-water villas that, together, and if seen from a distance overhead, form the shape of a palm tree.
-Stretching over one kilometer of water, the luxurious villas are placed over the sheltered waters, while perfectly balancing accessibility and isolation.
+Stretching over one kilometre of water, the luxurious villas are placed over the sheltered waters, while perfectly balancing accessibility and isolation.

 Stretching over one kilometer of water, the luxurious villas are placed over the sheltered waters, while perfectly balancing accessibility and isolation.
 With that said, the best thing about staying in AVANI Sepang Goldcoast is the panoramic ocean views right from your bedroom window.

 The food at AVANI Sepang Goldcoast was delicious too!
 With five different restaurants plus room service, we were spoiled with choices at every meal.
-Breakfast was served in a buffet-style with a huge selection of Asian and western dishes.
+Breakfast was served in a buffet style with a huge selection of Asian and western dishes.

 As for the activities, you can choose to laze by the pool and enjoy the resort’s facilities, or pick a ball and head out to the beach for some exciting beach games.
 The Resort also has some free daily programs lined-up to keep guests busy such as Yoga, Power Walk, Bicycle tours for beginners and adults, Zumba for kids, beach soccer and beach volleyball and a Zumba Live party.
 If you’re a wildlife enthusiast, go for a short boat tour along the mangrove river and watch the tropical flora and fauna.
 Expect to spot a bunch of lame monkeys, and if lucky, perhaps a few Mangrove Monitor Lizards as well.